junxit/us-congress-bills-117/metadata.md

 - 2021-01-11 — Introduced in House
 - 2021-01-11 — Introduced in House
 - 2021-01-11 — Referred to the House Committee on the Judiciary.
+- 2021-01-13 — Considered under the provisions of rule H. Res.
+41. (consideration: CR H165-192)
+- 2021-01-13 — DEBATE - The House proceeded with two hours of debate on H. Res.
+24.
+- 2021-01-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2021-01-13 — On agreeing to the resolution Agreed to by the Yeas and Nays: 232 - 197 (Roll no. 17). (text: CR H165)
+- 2021-01-13 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 232 - 197 (Roll no. 17).(text: CR H165)
+- 2021-01-13 — Rule H. Res.
+41 passed House.
+- 2021-01-13 — Rule provides for consideration of H. Res.
+24 with 2 hours of general debate.
+Previous question shall be considered as ordered without intervening motions.
+Measure will be considered read.
+Bill is closed to amendments.
+- 2021-01-13 — The previous question was ordered pursuant to the rule.